jdholtz/auto-southwest-check-in/README.md

 **Note**: The recommended restart policy for the container is `on-failed` or `no`

+Additional usage for the Docker container can be found in the [public repository][4].

 ## Configuration
 To use the default configuration file, copy `config.example.json` to `config.json`.